How much does it cost to refinance?

 If you’re low on cash, consider a no-closing-cost refinance.
 It isn’t free, but it means you won’t have to pay fees at closing.
 Instead, the lender will either raise your interest rate or fold the closing costs into the new loan.

 The advantage of a no-closing-cost refinance is that you don’t have to come up with thousands of dollars to pay the fees at the loan signing.
-The downside, however, is that you may end up paying more over the life of the loan.
+The downside, however, is that you could end up paying more over the life of the loan.

 “It really depends on how long you plan on being in the house,” Bragman says.
 “If you choose to forgo closing costs but have a high interest rate on the loan, this can add up and you could end up paying more in the long run.”